-As organisations increasingly struggle to retain their current workforce as well as hire fast enough to keep up with consumer demand, Global research1 from The Workforce Institute at UKG exposes a troublesome gap between employee voice and employer action that — if left unresolved — can disengage workers, fuel turnover, and hinder business performance.
+As organizations increasingly struggle to retain their current workforce as well as hire fast enough to keep up with consumer demand, global research1 across 11 countries from The Workforce Institute at UKG exposes a troublesome gap between employee voice and employer action that — if left unresolved — can disengage workers, fuel turnover, and hinder business performance.

-The vast majority (83%) of U.K. employees feel people at their organisation are not heard fairly or equally — and nearly half (46%) say that underrepresented voices remain undervalued by employers.
+The vast majority (86%) of employees feel people at their organization are not heard fairly or equally — and nearly half (47%) say that underrepresented voices remain undervalued by employers.
 In particular, essential workers, younger workers, non-caregiving employees, and employees who identify with underserved races and ethnicities feel less heard than their workplace counterparts.

-Nearly two in three (60%) U.K. employees feel their voice has been ignored in some way by their manager or employer, which may have a devastating impact on retention: One in three (34%) of employees would rather quit or switch teams than voice their true concerns with management.
+Two in three (63%) employees feel their voice has been ignored in some way by their manager or employer, which may have a devastating impact on retention: A third (34%) of employees would rather quit or switch teams than voice their true concerns with management.

-Employees in the U.K. with very high senses of belonging and engagement (both 96%) are significantly more likely to feel heard than those with very low engagement (33%) or belonging (14%).
-This has a remarkable impact on the bottom line: Organisations are much more likely to perform well financially (88%) when their employees feel heard, engaged, and a sense of belonging.
+Employees with very high senses of belonging (95%) and engagement (92%) are significantly more likely to feel heard than those with very low belonging (25%) or engagement (30%).
+This has a remarkable impact on the bottom line: Organizations are much more likely to perform well financially (88%) when their employees feel heard, engaged, and a sense of belonging.

 To dive deeper into the data and learn why investing in the voices of employees should be a strategic business imperative, read The Heard and the Heard-Nots executive report.